yongtuoliu/yongtuoliu.github.io/_stories/graduation.md

 permalink: /stories/graduation
 ---

-Here leave blank to wait for me to have leisure to recall again
+Here leave blank to wait for me to have leisure to recall again!